 SUMMER IS HERE!
 And it finally feels like summer.
 IT IS HOT.

 I prefer the lower 80’s partly cloudy weather.
 But it’s been high 80’s/mid 90’s sunny, humid – the kind of weather where you really don’t want to wear pants.
-And since it is socially unacceptable to not wear pants or some kind of cover-up, I have to find other ways to cool off.
+And since it is socially unacceptable to not wear pants, I have to find other ways to cool off.

-I’ve been experimenting with many flavors of homemade iced tea recently, and this one is my favorite so far.
-It is super refreshing thanks to the mint, but not in overpowering way that makes you feel like you just drank toothpaste.
-I actually hate minty desserts, but this iced tea is perfect for me since it has just a light touch of mint.
+- Fresh mint leaves.
+This iced tea recipe is super refreshing thanks to the mint, but not in overpowering way that makes you feel like you just drank toothpaste.
+I am actually not a fan of minty desserts, but this minty iced tea is perfect for me since it has just a light touch of mint.